Level/abstract-level/README.md

 - `gt` (greater than), `gte` (greater than or equal) define the lower bound of the range to be iterated.
 Only entries where the key is greater than (or equal to) this option will be included in the range.
 When `reverse=true` the order will be reversed, but the entries iterated will be the same.
 - `lt` (less than), `lte` (less than or equal) define the higher bound of the range to be iterated.
 Only entries where the key is less than (or equal to) this option will be included in the range.
 When `reverse=true` the order will be reversed, but the entries iterated will be the same.
-- `reverse` _(boolean, default: `false`)_: iterate entries in reverse order.
+- `reverse` (boolean, default: `false`): iterate entries in reverse order.
 Beware that a reverse seek can be slower than a forward seek.
-- `limit` _(number, default: `-1`)_: limit the number of entries collected by this iterator.
+- `limit` (number, default: `-1`): limit the number of entries collected by this iterator.
 This number represents a _maximum_ number of entries and may not be reached if you get to the end of the range first.
 A value of `-1` means there is no limit.
 When `reverse=true` the entries with the highest keys will be returned instead of the lowest keys.

 In addition to range options, `iterator()` takes the following options:

-- `keys` _(boolean, default: `true`)_: whether to return the key of each entry.
+- `keys` (boolean, default: `true`): whether to return the key of each entry.
 If set to `false`, calls to `iterator.next(callback)` will yield keys with a value of `undefined`.
-- `values` _(boolean, default: `true`)_: whether to return the value of each entry.
+- `values` (boolean, default: `true`): whether to return the value of each entry.
 If set to `false`, calls to `iterator.next(callback)` will yield values with a value of `undefined`.
 - `keyEncoding`: custom key encoding for this iterator, used to encode range options, to encode `seek()` targets and to decode keys.
 - `valueEncoding`: custom value encoding for this iterator, used to decode values.

 Lastly, an implementation is free to add its own options.

-### `db.clear([options, ]callback)`
+### `db.clear([options][, callback])`

 Delete all entries or a range.
 Not guaranteed to be atomic.
 Accepts the following options (with the same rules as on iterators):

 - `gt` (greater than), `gte` (greater than or equal) define the lower bound of the range to be deleted.
 Only entries where the key is greater than (or equal to) this option will be included in the range.
 When `reverse=true` the order will be reversed, but the entries deleted will be the same.
 - `lt` (less than), `lte` (less than or equal) define the higher bound of the range to be deleted.
 Only entries where the key is less than (or equal to) this option will be included in the range.
 When `reverse=true` the order will be reversed, but the entries deleted will be the same.
-- `reverse` _(boolean, default: `false`)_: delete entries in reverse order.
+- `reverse` (boolean, default: `false`): delete entries in reverse order.
 Only effective in combination with `limit`, to remove the last N records.
-- `limit` _(number, default: `-1`)_: limit the number of entries to be deleted.
+- `limit` (number, default: `-1`): limit the number of entries to be deleted.
 This number represents a _maximum_ number of entries and may not be reached if you get to the end of the range first.
 A value of `-1` means there is no limit.
 When `reverse=true` the entries with the highest keys will be deleted instead of the lowest keys.
 - `keyEncoding`: custom key encoding for this operation, used to encode range options.

 If no options are provided, all entries will be deleted.
-The `callback` function will be called with no arguments if the operation was successful or with an `Error` if it failed for any reason.
+The `callback` function will be called with no arguments if the operation was successful or with an error if it failed.
+If no callback is provided, a promise is returned.

 ### `encoding = db.keyEncoding([encoding]`